0nelight/macOS-Disable-RAM-Areas/README.md

 # EFI Memory Patch Utility for macOS

-**Currently the activation of this Utility needs quite a bit of IT-expertise.
+**Currently the activation of this Utility needs a bit of effort.
 But if you put some effort into reading and understanding all the information, a lot of people can manage to get it working.**

 Are you experiencing system hangs or kernel panics on your Apple Mac or MacBook due to faulty memory?
 This EFI utility allows you to **disable defective memory regions** before macOS boots, preventing system crashes or unbootable Systems.